IUnknown: Methods

 The IUnknown interface ID is defined as a GUID with the value of {00000000-0000-0000-C000-000000000046}.

 A COM component's interfaces are required to exhibit the reflexive, symmetric, and transitive properties.
 The reflexive property refers to the ability for the QueryInterface call on a given interface with the interface's ID to return the same instance of the interface.
 The symmetric property requires that when interface B is retrieved from interface A via QueryInterface, interface A is retrievable from interface B as well.
 The transitive property requires that if interface B is obtainable from interface A and interface C is obtainable from interface B, then interface C should be retrievable from interface A.

-Miscellaneous

-Components designed under the ActiveX visual component standard must, at a minimum, implement the IUnknown interface.